davizuku/GettingCleaningDataProject/README.md

 ### Step 0 - Obtaining data

-First of all, raw data have been downloaded from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extracted in a folder named `data` in the same directory where the script `run_analysis.R` is.
+First of all, raw data was downloaded from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extracted in a folder named `data` in the same directory where the script `run_analysis.R` is.

-Once the raw data are in files locally in the system, they are loaded into `R` filling the following variables:
+Once the raw data are in files locally in the system, they were loaded into `R` filling the following variables:

 * `actLabels` : is a **vector** containing the labels of the activities, i.e. 'WALKING', 'STANDING', ... obtained from the file [activity_labels.txt](https://github.com/davizuku/GettingCleaningDataProject/blob/master/data/UCI%20HAR%20Dataset/activity_labels.txt).
 It will be used later for labeling each observation in the main dataset.
 * `features` : is a **vector** containing the column names for the data set, i.e. 'tBodyAcc-max()-X', ... obtained from the file [features.txt](https://github.com/davizuku/GettingCleaningDataProject/blob/master/data/UCI%20HAR%20Dataset/features.txt).
 It will be used later to provide descriptive names to the dataset.